NXLog Legacy Documentation

 NXLog digital signature verification

-Security regulations for organizations may require verifying the identity of software sources as well as the integrity of the software obtained from those software sources.
-In order to facilitate such regulation compliance, and to guarantee the authenticity and integrity of downloaded installer files, NXLog installer packages are digitally signed.
+Security regulations for organizations may require verifying the identity of software sources and the integrity of the software obtained from those sources.
+To facilitate such regulation compliance and to guarantee the authenticity and integrity of downloaded installer files, NXLog installer packages are digitally signed.

 In some cases, like with RPM packages, a public key is required to verify the digital signature.
-For this, the Public PGP Key can be downloaded from NXLog’s public contrib repository.
+You can download the public PGP key from NXLog’s public repository.

 Signature verification for DEB packages